Google temporarily bans addiction center ads globally following exposure of seedy referral deals

 Apparently following last week’s report, Google felt the risk of this type of thing happening elsewhere was enough to warrant suspending the whole business.
 It’s also possible the company internally confirmed that it was enabling it elsewhere; a look at the ad numbers would be all it would take, considering Google was reportedly making millions from this highly competitive marketplace.

-The ads won’t disappear overnight, but rather will be phased out, presumably to avoid any kind of unpleasantness relating to contracts and such.
-They’ll come back once Google’s people find some way to serve them minus the risk of systematic abuse.
+The ads won’t disappear overnight, but rather will be phased out as the process works through multiple regions and languages.
+They’ll come back only where and when Google’s people find some way to serve them safely — minus the risk of systematic abuse.

 As seems to be the standard with ad-focused companies these days, this kind of action only seems to take place after someone outside the company drags a questionable practice into the public eye.
 One would think such large, wealthy companies would be able to detect it first, but it is also worthwhile to remember Upton Sinclair’s observation that “it is difficult to get a man to understand something, when his salary depends upon his not understanding it.”